"I'm going to save my people, Sothe. If the rest of the world paints me as a beast to be reviled and hated, so be it."

 - In Hungary, Attila the Hun is a folk hero and "Attila" is a popular first name.

 - Pablo Escobar is considered a hero in Colombia or at least to his hometown.
 The further away from his home you get, the lower opinions of him drop.

 - In Russia, Lenin and Trotsky, the people who kick started communism there.

 - Whilst the rest of the country has warmed up to him relatively recently, John Brown has always been a hero in Kansas.

 - General William Tecumseh Sherman.
 In the South, he's viewed as a General Ripper of the highest order who committed countless war crimes in his mad attempt to break Dixie's spirit, and seen as proof that the Union soldiers of the The American Civil War had no honor.
 In the North, he's usually portrayed as someone who did what he had to do to help win the war, albeit with excessive force.

 - Genghis Khan is a national hero in Mongolia.

 - Mao Zedong in the PRC; his face is still embedded all over China.

 - The Kim Dynasty are revered as royalty, or even divine beings in North Korea, and this is mandatory.

-- Before Adolf Hitler was even a twinkle in his father's eye, the parts of Europe that weren't France viewed Napoleon as the Evil Overlord conqueror extraordinaire.
+- Parts of Europe that weren't France viewed Napoleon as the Evil Overlord conqueror extraordinaire.
 Within France, on the other hand, (particularly when Napoleon's nephew was in power), Napoleon is considered a hero who brought glory to France and to its revolution.